 9. Consequences of termination

-- 9.1 Upon the termination of the Framework Agreement (and not an individual Agreement) for any reason:
+- 9.1 Upon the termination of the Framework Agreement for any reason:

 - 9.1.1 the Partner shall within 30 days thereof send to FreeAgent or otherwise dispose of in accordance with the directions of FreeAgent all materials relating to the Services then in the possession of the Partner;

 - 9.1.2 the Partner shall cease to make available and/or procure the Services to its Clients;